-The first stage is two-fold.
+Assessment is divided into two parts.
 First, after signing standard Non-Disclosure Agreements (NDA's), we meet with you and your team to learn more about your project.
-During this first exploratory meeting, you identify key deliverables that define what project success will look like.
-After we meet, our team carefully analyzes your project goals and determine whether Sofvue is a good match.
-The analysis takes 1-10 business days.
+During this first exploratory meeting, you identify key deliverables that define what project success looks like.
+After we meet, our team carefully analyzes your project goals to determine whether Sofvue is a good match.
+Depending on project size, the analysis can take 1-10 business days.
 When we're the right fit, a second meeting delves into expected delivery dates, preliminary time estimates and sprint schedule.
 We also discuss preliminary time and cost estimates.
 Once everyone agrees to the expected delivery and time estimates, we execute a development agreement to begin the design and planning stages of the project.
 This is where software development begins.

 Stage 3 takes all the wireframes and documentation, and bundles them together to produce a Statement of Work (SOW).
 Once the SOW is contractually executed, actual coding and development work ensues.
-When designed correctly, programmers will typically have 10-15 business days of dedicated development time to produce and deploy source code to one or more staging environments for expected testing.
+When designed correctly, programmers will typically be give 10-15 business days to produce and deploy source code to one or more staging environments for expected testing.
 As programmers write the source code, test planning determines what will happen during the testing stage of development.
-It is also during this phase that you can begin interacting with the application.
+It is also during this phase that you can see and begin interacting with your application.

 Ask any business owner who owns custom software, and they will tell you testing is both misunderstood and takes considerable time to complete.
 In fact, testing can take as long to complete as development.
-This is particularly true when it involves time sensitive Use Case studies and scenarios, or the application has complex algorithms that require testers to run dozens and sometimes hundreds of test scenarios to ensure outcomes are valid.
+This is particularly true when it involves time sensitive Use Case studies and scenarios, or the application has complex algorithms that require testers to run dozens and sometimes hundreds of test scenarios to validate expected outcomes.
 At Sofvue, we assemble appropriate test plans so technical personnel and your company employees know what to test, when to test and what defines a successfully completed test effort.

 At Sofvue, we follow Agile methodologies and believe that many small deployment yields far superior results than one large deployment.
-Once production servers are created, the source code is prepped and released to the staging environment(s).
-Whether you are launching a small Customer Relationship Management (CRM) system, or a large enterprise application serving thousands, when software is designed correctly following our approach, deployment remains critical but silent, often with project owners and employees not even realizing deployment has occurred.
+Once production servers are created, or cloud instances become active, the source code is staged and released to appropriate production environment(s).
+Whether you are launching a small Customer Relationship Management (CRM) system, or a large enterprise application serving thousands, when software is designed following our approach, deployment remains critical but silent, often with project owners and employees not even realizing deployment has occurred.